Kenneth Roy

 Kenneth Roy (26 March 1945 – 5 November 2018) was a Scottish journalist, writer and broadcaster.

 Roy was born in Falkirk.
 His father, an engineer, and mother, an office worker, were involved in amateur theatre there.
 He attended Denny High School and, at the age of 13, began contributing to the Falkirk Mail as its Bonnybridge correspondent.

 He worked for a short time with the Greenock evening paper before, at the age of 19, he joined the Glasgow Herald, which assigned him to cover the criminal courts.
 After leaving the paper, he worked in public relations.
 He then moved to Edinburgh, where he published the magazine Scottish Theatre (1969 - 1973).

 In the early 1970s, Roy was offered a job on the early evening news programme, Reporting Scotland by Hugh Cochrane, the Head of News and Current Affairs at BBC Scotland.
 For several years he co-presented the programme with Mary Marquis.
 While at the BBC, he worked with the Head of Religious Programmes, Ian Mackenzie, on The Yes, No, Don't Know Show, an early experiment in audience participation, which focused on ethical issues.

+As a resident of Inverkeithing in Fife, Kenneth Roy was instrumental in reviving the Inverkeithing Highland Games in 1972.